MadhavKrishanGoswami/Lighthouse/docs/CONTRIBUTING.md

 ## 📂 Pull Requests

-Pull requests are a fantastic way to contribute!
+Pull requests are a fantastic way to contribute:

 1. Fork the repository and create your feature branch from `main`.
 2. Follow the existing code style and lint your code before submission.
 3. Write clear and descriptive commit messages.
 4. Reference any related issues in your PR.

 Example workflow: